sky811209/Christopher-Johnson-Portfolio/EMAIL_SETUP.md

 ---

-**Note**: The portfolio now displays "Christopher Johnson" as requested, and includes sexy custom scrollbars throughout the interface.
+**Note**: The portfolio now displays "Ahmad Failzal" as requested, and includes sexy custom scrollbars throughout the interface.
 The email functionality is ready to use with the mailto fallback, and can be enhanced with any of the professional email services mentioned above.